feaster83/elasticsearch-jdbc-river-rebuild-strategy/README.md

     }
 }
 ```
 Important settings (rebuild strategy specific.
-See for the other the https://github.com/jprante/elasticsearch-jdbc project):
+See for the other parameters: https://github.com/jprante/elasticsearch-jdbc#parameters-inside-of-the-jdbc-block):

 `alias` - The name of the alias that will be created.